 However anyone persistently or covertly photographing children in a manner which could be viewed as suspicious is understandably likely to attract the attention of parents and the authorities.
 It is also my personal feeling that if a member of the public asks you to stop photographing them then it is simply a matter of common sense and politeness that you comply.

-I also went a bit long on a blog here (I'm not blessed with brevity it seems!) - It covers the same ground, at the start but it's a lot more detailed in the semantics of what the emotions are behind people's reactions and the control measures that result.
+I also went a bit long on a blog here (I'm not blessed with brevity it seems!) - It covers much the same ground but it's more my own personal story and feelings - and includes the incident I referred to above when I was once personally challenged for photographing children in public.
 Anyway - enjoy!

 © Night Train Productions Ltd.